trofimovby/trofimovby/README.md

 ## My name is Alexander Trofimov

-I am a novice programmer, I am currently studying at BSUIR.
-I also work at IGC.
+I am a novice programmer currently studying at BSUIR.
+I have a background in Python and front-end development, and I am currently dedicated to learning mobile iOS development.

 ## Interested in:

  - Web 3.0 technology
  - Fintech projects
  - Networks
  - Health
  - Traveling
  - Swimming

 ## My experience: